arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.29.16
+Supreme Court Justice Clarence Thomas managed to go ten years without speaking during "oral arguments."
+He broke the streak by asking a question.
+This led to the fantastic headline, **Justice Clarence Thomas breaks 10-year streak, asks question in court**.

 ### 02.28.16
 Otto Plath was a really interesting guy.
 He "detested stock responses", and used to skin, cook, and eat a rat during his college classes.
 The so-called